wp-plugins/yet-another-stars-rating/readme.txt

 2. Another example of a restaurant review

 == Changelog ==

+= 0.3.7 =
+* Added new chart: Top 5 most active reviewers
+* Added new chart: Top 10 most active users (in visitor rating)
+* Changed popup for shortcode creator in visual editor, switched from thickbox to jquery ui dialog
+* Removed javascript error when the shortcode creator is called
+* Fixed multiset form editor
+* Various bugfixes

 = 0.3.6 =
 * Changed permission: now while writing a post or page everyone with a role >= author can insert votes